recalbox/recalbox-gamelists/README.md

 **If you want to contribute, here is the procedure :**
 - Only use No-Intro data files.
-- First, use the special scrapper at https://github.com/digitalLumberjack/scraper, it bases the scrape on games checksums, so you'll have no errors in scraped games.
+- First, use the Universale Scraper from Screech **link to add**, it bases the scrape on games checksums, so you'll have no errors in scraped games.
 - Then use babou's https://github.com/bbouko/Recalbox-scraper to scrape remaining games basing search on file names.
 - If you add custom image, the maximum width should be 375px and the maximum height should be 350px.
 - Create a pull request with the modified gamelists and images.

-The special scrapper automatically resize scrapped image to the good size.
-It also add the *region* tag with corresponding region in xml data.
-A *romtype* tag is added too, with a default value set to *Official* if the title do not contains the string *(Proto)*.